 • There is also the fresh and tender (white) «tierno», matured for 15 days, which is used to make the Quesadilla Herreña.

-• Then there is the cured «curado» (with a black edge), which tastes similar to Parmesan cheese, and the semi-dry «semi-curado» (with a red pepper edge) – favorite of our children.
+• Then there is the cured «curado» and semi-dry «semi-curado» (either with a black edge that you cannot eat or with a red pepper edge), which tastes similar to Parmesan cheese – favorite of our children.

 • The totally fresh and soft one «fresco» is not sold all the year, but my older son likes this one most.